-Bias about the roles of men and women in society can therefore influence decisions around renumeration and hiring, which contributes to pay inequity within businesses.
+Bias about gender roles in society can therefore influence decisions around renumeration and hiring, which contributes to pay inequity within businesses.

 Hiring and promotion decisions are two areas in which bias commonly occurs in the workplace, and can prevent the right person being promoted into leadership positions.
 Research shows that men are more likely to successfully negotiate salary and promotions, while women are more likely to be penalised when they negotiate salary and promotions.98